crossbario/autobahn-python/doc/python/websocketprotocol.rst

 do WebSockets using frame-based processing or even completely streaming processing - both sending and receiving.

-In the Autobahn source repository, under "demo/streaming/" you can find a demonstration of use.
-The example there implements a WebSockets client which sends random bytes to a WebSockets server which computes SHA-256 for received data.
-Three possible implementations are shown: a message- based, a frame-based and a streaming.

 API for frame-based processing:

   * :func:`autobahn.websocket.WebSocketProtocol.onMessageBegin`